PARISH OF THE NEW ENGLAND DIOCESE OF THE ORTHODOX CHURCH IN AMERICA

 While living in New Orleans, Alan and his wife, with the blessing of Archbishop Dmitri (Royster), started St. Andrew of Crete Orthodox Mission.
 They worked tirelessly to keep the parish going for the 10 years they lived until the South, converting the formal living room in their home into a chapel and later relocating the parish to a storefront closer to the French Quarter.
 Alan completed several courses in the M.Div. program at St. Tikhon’s Seminary and was ordained a Subdeacon in 1984.

 After moving to New Hampshire, the family found a spiritual home at Holy Resurrection where he served a number of years as choir director.
 He took this position very seriously, studying at the St. Vladimir Summer Music Program to develop skills in conducting and rehearsing.
 Alan was very handy.
 He enjoyed carpentry: building bookshelves, custom cabinets, and other beautiful pieces of furniture.
 He found enjoyment with various hands-on projects around the house and at church.
 If something needed doing, he figured out how and did it.
-His industrious nature was passed down to his children, Laryssa and Nicholas.

 Alan’s passing (1995) was sudden and unexpected, but there was great comfort in the number of people who came to his side in his final hours to offer up prayer.
 “His soul shall dwell among good things, and his remembrance is unto generation and generation.”